ryan-ahrari/Dell-Resilient-Kubernetes-Cluster-Availability/README.md

 <h2> What our project is all about </h2>

-In this project we design a protocol to provide data resiliency for Kubernetes.
+In this project we work with DELL to design a protocol that provides data resiliency to Kubernetes.